DuncanBauer/AuroraStory/README.md

                 /       |      \              /      |      \

                /        |       \            /       |       \

            Channel1 Channel2 Channel3    Channel1 Channel2 Channel3

 The Login Server is connected over RPC to each World Server, which in turn are connected over RPC to their respective channel servers.
+Which allows for distribution of servers over multiple computers.